CutlerSheridan/rock-paper-scissors-js/README.md

-# Rock Paper Scissors game in Javascript
+# Rock Paper Scissors game in JavaScript
 Purely a console app for now

 I altered the instructions and instead made it so: